Shimizu-Technology/HafaGPT-API/documentation/IMPROVEMENT_GUIDE.md

 ## 🎯 **Next Steps**

 **Ready to implement next:**
-1. **File Upload** - Support PDFs and Word documents
+1. **Flashcard User Progress** - Track mastery, spaced repetition, learning analytics
-2. **Flashcards** - Generate personalized vocabulary learning from conversations
+2. **File Upload** - Support PDFs and Word documents

 **Questions:**
-- Do you want to implement file upload support (PDFs, Word docs)?
+- Do you want to add flashcard progress tracking and spaced repetition?
-- Or would you prefer flashcards for structured learning?
+- Or would you prefer file upload support (PDFs, Word docs)?
 - Any other features you'd like to prioritize?

 ---